knolleary/node-red-in-production-workshop/README.md

 - [**Part 5**: Setup a deployment pipeline to IBM Cloud](part5/README.md)

-  *Create a deployment pipeline use TravisCI to automatically deploy your application when pushing updated to a GitHub repository*
+  *Create a deployment pipeline use TravisCI to automatically deploy your application when pushing updates to a GitHub repository*

 ***